Accelerate Your Career With an Online Master’s in Software Engineering

 - Examine IT issues and methodologies used in the design and development of IT systems.

-- Gain an understanding of best practices used to develop and manage software development teams.
+- Demonstrate an understanding of best practices used to develop and manage software development teams.

-- Develop an understanding of best practices used to develop and manage complex software development projects.
+- Demonstrate an understanding of best practices used to develop and manage complex software development projects.

-What’s the Career Impact of Earning an MS in Software Engineering?
+What’s the Career Outlook of Earning an MS in Software Engineering?

 FAQ About Walden’s Online MS in Software Engineering Program